elasticio/elasticio.github.io/content/_components/hubspot/index.md

 #### Output Metadata

 *   For `Fetch page`: An object with:
-    *   key `results` that has an array as its value
+    *   key `results` that has an array as its value.
-    *   key `*totalCountOfMatchingResults` containing the total number of results (not just on the page) matching the search criteria
+    *   key `*totalCountOfMatchingResults` containing the total number of results (not just on the page) matching the search criteria.
-*   For `Fetch All`:  An object, with key `*results` that has an array as its value
+*   For `Fetch All`:  An object, with key `*results` that has an array as its value.
-*   For `Emit Individually`:  Each object fill the entire message
+*   For `Emit Individually`:  Each object fill the entire message.

 ### Create Association